Theater Studies, BA & Marketing, BBA (C'07)

 Among my performance highlights from my time at Emory is playing Edmund in King Lear under the guidance of the extraordinary Tim McDonough and playing Tony Lumpkin in She Stoops to Conquer under the direction of the brilliant Michael Evenden.
 The level of professionalism expected from students in Theater Emory productions helped prepare me for the theater world.
 Academically, John Ammerman's movement class changed my life, awakening all of my inner instincts and physical talent.
 My courses and conversations with Lisa Paulsen also provided important foundations for my development as an actor--and as a person.

 Since leaving Emory, I lead a double life as a marketing coordinator by day and an actor by night.

-Day job = Currently working as Marketing Associate for Waste Integration, a consulting firm which specializes in developing sustainability initiatives for Fortune 500 companies.
-As the Marketing Associate, I am responsible for developing creative content for brochures, sales letters, press releases, corporate communications, PowerPoint presentations, and other promotional materials.
+I currently work as Marketing Associate for Waste Integration, a consulting firm specializing in developing sustainability initiatives for Fortune 500 companies.
+I am responsible for developing creative content for brochures, sales letters, press releases, corporate communications, PowerPoint presentations, and other promotional materials.